 Wanderlust was our first stop and top priority, because we saw it at the Strong Beer Fest in Phoenix, but the line was too long!
 We obviously loved the name, and realized their popularity, so we made an effort to visit in Flagstaff.
 We shared a flight, which included some great beers like the Flag 7, which is a collaboration of all the Flagstaff breweries.
 The bartender at Wanderlust directed us to Historic and Mother Road after Wanderlust.
 Historic had a nice long list, so again, we did a shared flight, which is $2 per 4 oz sample.
 We enjoyed their mainstay, Deer Lord which is a German Altbier, their Opposable IPA (think t-rex), and also some of their other limited beers.
 I was good for water at Mother Road, and Tiago sampled their IPA as well.

 Not a big beer drinker?
 That’s ok!
 After all that beer, I was ready to take a little break myself.
 Apparently Arizona has TONS of wineries too!
+Keep drinking locally in Arizona with wine!
 Who knew some parts of Arizona has the ideal climate to grow grapes?
 On a cloudy, rainy day in Clarkdale, we opted for a wine tasting tour, starting at Alcantara http://alcantaravineyard.com/ in Cottonwood, Arizona.
 This place was very scenic and lovely.
 As you drive in, you can enjoy their large property lined with rows of grape vines.
 The tasting room is a beautiful home, fully equipped for a cozy tasting, bottle, and of course cheese and meats!

 Next stop was Chateau Tumbleweed which was a much different feel than Alcantara.
 It had a more relaxed feel to it, as it was smaller, almost a brewery feel inside (which we loved).
 One of the owners, Jeff, told us about how they got started, where their name came from, and how the logo came to be.
 It was nice getting some first hand knowledge from the brains of the business!